Status: Live | Last Updated: 5/1/2026

 Accessibility Drop-Off Locations

 Rotary Square: As this is a relaxed community picnic, there is no reserved accessibility area.
 Come as you would for a leisurely day in the park.
 However, the best place to get dropped off is in the alleyway / paid parking lot on the southern edge of Rotary Square, directly across from the Post Office off Union Street.
+Bring a camp/beach chair, or blanket if you need to sit.

 Accessible Parking